candrews800/discovercooks/readme.md

         *DONE* Home Page Uses more than one featured

-        Direction/Ingredient design
+        *DONE* Direction/Ingredient design

         No recent recipes -> Add more recipes Subscribers not accurate.

-        Cutlery on main bar with plus sign for new recipes
+        *DONE* Cutlery on main bar with plus sign for new recipes

         Discover Cooks Profile picture